BrandtOgden/CSC436-Project/README.md

 node -v
 npm -v
 ```
-You will need the `.env` file in `/flask/app` that's used to manage the connection to the AWS MySQL database and the JWT secret key.
+You will need the `.env` file in `/flask/app` that holds the MySQL database connection information and the JWT secret key.
 If you would like this reach out to Brandt and he can get you a copy.
+We currently have a MySQL database that is hosted on AWS RDS that needs to be up for the app to work.

 ## Dependencies
 To install the Flask dependencies used for this project, from the `flask` directory run `pip install -r requirements.txt`.